jklue/crisiscoverage/assets/streamcast-outline.md

 ## Streamcast Outline
 ### CONCEPT
 1. The orientation narration will generally follow the martini text flow as we discussed BUT the screencast will use the actual live pages not the martini pages (eventually clips from the screencast will become the actual martini backdrop gifs).
-2. We are also supposed to transition to interesting findings and conclusions, which should given ample time as well and slipped into the overview.
-I recommend our two 'Crises Compared' tabs as the basis of our findings.
+2. We are also supposed to transition to interesting findings and conclusions, which I have slipped into the overview, using our two `Crises Compared` tabs as the basis of our findings.

-Given the importance of the screencast on both the need for impact and the grade implications under a 2 minute restriction, I recommend NOT doing this as a single recording but rather scripted (tighten existing) each section, doing some dry runs until the scene is solid, kind of like the movies.
+Given the importance of the screencast on both the need for impact and the grade implications under a 2 minute restriction, I recommend NOT doing this as a single recording but rather scripted from each section, doing some dry runs until the scene is solid, kind of like the movies.
 What follows is my input to a script starting point, though you guys will certainly want to embellish to meet recording needs.

 ## Intro (~:15)
 WHERE? [`Homepage` with globe spinning]